- Speaker #0

 - Speaker #1

-Before Mira could respond, Hope jumped off the bench and ran off to join her friends.
-Mira sat in silence for a while, turning the conversation over in her mind.
-She had heard of Grandma Eden.
-The older woman was something of a legend in the small town of Promise Hill.
-People whispered about her wisdom, her knack for saying just the right thing to untangle a problem.
 With nothing to lose, Mira decided to find the little blue house.
-The house was quaint, surrounded by a garden that seemed to spill over with budding wildflowers, herbs, and a gentle chaos of life.
-Grandma Eden answered the door almost as if she had been expecting Mira.
-Her silver wavy hair framed a face lined with kindness and years of listening.
+The house was quaint, surrounded by a garden that seemed to spill over with wildflowers, herbs, and a gentle chaos of life.
+Before Mira could knock, Grandma Eden opened the door almost as if she had been expecting Mira.
+She smiled as her silver wavy hair framed a face lined with kindness and years of listening.

 - Speaker #1

-Grandma Eden smiled and gestured for Mira to come inside.
-The small living room smelled of peppermint and patchouli.
+The small living room smelled of patchouli and peppermint.
 Her home had a cozy and welcoming feel.
-A black and white cat graced them with her presence and slid her furry side against Mira's leg as she purred.
+A black-and-white cat graced them with her presence and slid her furry side against Mira's leg as she purred.
 Grandma Eden poured two cups of tea and sat across from Mira.

 - Speaker #4